-[Clause 1 amended by No. 19 of 2010 s.
+[Clause 1 amended: No. 19 of 2010 s.
 51.]

 2. Demand for unliquidated damages

 A demand, in respect of which proceedings are maintainable against an estate, shall be provable in the administration of the estate, notwithstanding that it is a demand in the nature of unliquidated damages arising otherwise than by a contract, promise or breach of trust.